 id previously used to register this action implementation in the Creating Actions tutorial.
 A unique

 id supports reuse of action classes in more than one menu or group.
-The action in this group will display the menu text "A Group Action".
+The action in this group will be displayed in the menu as "A Group Action".

-PopupDialogAction implementation is reused for two entries in the Tools menu:
+PopupDialogAction implementation is reused for two entries in the menu:

 org.intellij.sdk.action.PopupDialogActionas set in the Creating Actions tutorial.